mutesiadeline/Crop-Recommendations/README.md

 ---

 ## 🚀 How It Works
-1. Collect environmental data
+1. Collect environmental data through the Streamlit app
 2. Preprocess the dataset
-3. Train a machine learning model
+3. Feed data into the trained LightGBM model
-4. Predict the best suitable crop based on input values
+4. Predict the most suitable crop
+5. Display results in real time

 ---
 ## 📈 Output
-The system recommends the most suitable crop variety for the given environmental conditions.
+The system recommends the most suitable crop based on the given environmental conditions.

 ---
 📌 Future Improvements
 - Improve model accuracy with larger datasets
-- Deploy as a web application
 - Integrate real-time weather data
+- Add fertilizer recommendation system
+- Improve UI/UX of the web application

 👩‍💻 Author
 Adeline Mutesi